Species Tulips (Botanical Tulips)

 This is among the best of the species tulips.
 Relatively tall (10", 25cm), sweetly scented, vigorous and reliable, it has nodding teardrop buds, which open into golden star-shaped flowers.

 First registered in Italy around 1600, Tulip sylvestris can today be seen growing wild in Europe, the US and Canada.
 A common site in arable fields, it spreads by way of stolons deep underground, avoiding the plow.
 In the garden, it will naturalize just as well, albeit a little slowly.
 It is tolerant of some shade.
-Flowers pop up in April to May, making this a good companion for Darwin Hybrid Tulips, Single Late Tulips as well Columbine, which will help to hide dying tulip foliage.
+Flowers pop up in April to May.

 Tulip sylvestris will even naturalize in areas with mild winters, ie bulbs do not need to be chilled.

 Extraordinary old-fashioned tulip with blood-red and yellow spear-like petals with yellow bases.

 Tulipa Acuminata flowers in late April.
 Height is 16" (40cm).